matheuscr30/UFU/TEIA/Pratica2/README.md

 For running this code, there are 2 arguments to be passed:
 * --path or -p : Pass the path of the input file
-* --hasheaders or -hh (optional) : Pass 0/1 if the input file has headers or not
+* --hasheaders or -hh (default: 0) : Pass 0/1 if the input file has headers or not

 ## Examples